manasjani2012/manasjani2012.github.io/index.md

 The Loan Approval Insights Dashboard provides a comprehensive analysis of 🏦 loan distribution and approval patterns based on key applicant demographics.
 It offers valuable insights into how factors like 👩‍💼 gender, 🎓 education, ✅ credit history, and 🏠 property area influence loan approvals and amounts.
 The dashboard features interactive visuals such as 📊 bar charts, scatter plots, and pie charts, making it easy for users to explore relationships between loan characteristics and applicant income 💵.

 [**See More**]()

-Conducted a thorough Exploratory Data Analysis (EDA) on the IMDB dataset using Python within Jupyter Notebook.
-This project delves into the intricacies of the dataset, unraveling valuable insights about the world of cinema.
-From analyzing movie attributes to exploring trends, the EDA encompasses a range of visualizations that offer a comprehensive understanding of the dataset's cinematic landscape. 📈🎥